Collagen has a sturdy structure. Gram-for-gram, some types are stronger than steel.

-Collagen is the most abundant protein in the human body and is the substance that holds the whole body together.
-It is found in the bones, muscles, skin and tendons, where it forms a scaffold to provide strength and structure.
+It is the substance that holds the body together.
+Collagen forms a scaffold to provide strength and structure.

 Here are some key points about collagen.
-More detail and supporting information is in the main article.25-27
+More detail is in the main article.

-- Collagen is most commonly found within the body in the skin, bones and connective tissues.
+- Collagen occurs throughout the body, but especially in the skin, bones, and connective tissues.

-- Collagen dressings attract new skin cells to wound sites.
+- Collagen can be used in collagen dressings, to attract new skin cells to wound sites.

-- Cosmetic products such as revitalizing lotions that claim to increase collagen levels are unlikely to do so, as collagen molecules are too large to be absorbed through the skin.
+- Cosmetic lotions that claim to increase collagen levels are unlikely to do so, as collagen molecules are too large to be absorbed through the skin.